Yūto Nagatomo: Cesena

 In July 2010, Nagatomo was signed on loan by the newly promoted Serie A side Cesena, where he played the first half of the season as Cesena's starting left back.
 Before moving to Italy, Nagatomo gave a speech to 25,000 supporters just after the match involving F.C.
 Tokyo and Vissel Kobe on 17 July 2010.
-After being signed on a permanent deal, Nagatomo was then sold to Internazionale.
+After being signed on a permanent deal, Nagatomo was then sold to Inter Milan.

-Internazionale
+Inter Milan

 Due to his impressive performances for both Cesena and Japan in the 2011 Asian Cup, he was fully signed by Cesena in January 2011.
-But before making any league appearances he was sent straight out on loan to Internazionale in exchange for Davide Santon also on loan, becoming the first East Asian player to sign with Internazionale.
+But before making any league appearances he was sent straight out on loan to Inter Milan in exchange for Davide Santon also on loan, becoming the first East Asian player to sign with Inter Milan.

 Nagatomo, wearing number 55, made his debut for Nerazzurri on 6 February 2011, replacing Wesley Sneijder in the Serie A match against Roma, won by Inter 5–3.
 In the following game, Nagatomo came on as a late substitute against Juventus, before starting in both of the following games against Fiorentina and Cagliari.
 Nagatomo showed his versatility by playing right back against Sampdoria on 27 February, and finishing the whole 90 minutes.
 On 6 March 2011, Nagatomo scored his first goal for Inter in the 5–2 trashing of Genoa on a Kharja assist with a swivel and a finish into the roof of the net.

 On 15 March, to show solidarity with his home country in light of the catastrophic earthquake and tsunami which took place the previous week he paraded the Japanese flag (with the writing "You'll Never Walk Alone", a chant of his former team in Tokyo) around the pitch during a Champions League match against Bayern Munich.

 Inter had drawn German club side Schalke 04 in the quarter-finals of Champions League.
 Nagatomo, along with international teammate Atsuto Uchida, who played for Schalke, became the second and third Japanese footballer to play in the quarter-finals of the UEFA Champions league.
 (Keisuke Honda was the first, playing for CSKA Moscow during 2009–10 season).

-After the Serie A season was over, Internazionale made an agreement with Cesena of making Yuto's move permanent in a cash plus player exchange deal.
+After the Serie A season was over, Inter Milan made an agreement with Cesena of making Yūto's move permanent in a cash plus player exchange deal.
 Nagatomo was valued at €10.95 million, however part of the fee was paid via half of the registration rights of Luca Garritano (€700,000) and Luca Caldirola (€2.5 million).